 Also, you can take the ferry from Ploče, as we did.

-We decided to take the Jadrolinija ferry, and it took 1 hour to arrive in Ploče, from where we were heading towards the Makarska Riviera, to spend the rest of our holiday.
+We decided to take the Jadrolinija ferry, and it took 1 hour to arrive in Ploče, from where we were heading towards the Makarska Riviera, to spend the rest of our holiday, apart from one day that we headed to Hvar island.

 I hope one day I can come back and explore further this beautiful peninsula.